0

 Biography

-She is a Health Informatics Management Specialist with a Master’s degree in Public Health Policy.
-She currently works at the Kuwait National Health Information Center under the Ministry of Health, where she focuses on health data analysis and reporting to support evidence-based decision-making.
+Nawar Alsayed Yousef is a health informatics management specialist with a master’s degree in public health policy.
+She currently works at the Kuwait National Health Information Center under the Ministry of Health, where she focuses on health data analysis and reporting to support evidence based decision-making.
 She also specializes in the International Classification of Diseases and Procedures (ICD) and health coding and reporting for the World Health Organization.
-Her research interests include social determinants of health, global healthcare data standards, and health policy, with a focus on strengthening evidence-based decision-making in healthcare systems.
+Her research interests include social determinants of health, global healthcare data standards, and health policy, with a focus on strengthening evidence-based decision-making in healthcare systems